 I teamed up with my partner from DIRECTV/AT&T to create a new-media company.

-It was an exciting oppertunity and experience.
-The feeling that you are afraid to turn off the lights to your new office because you are afraid it will all dissapper was both horrifyig and exhilerating.
+It was an exciting opportunity and experience.
+The feeling that you are afraid to turn off the lights to your new office because you are afraid it will all disappear was both horrifying and exhilarating.
 I will not start another business soon, but when I do the lessons I learned from this experience will be my foundation.

-Take years of experience in creating new-media advertsing and make it available to startups
+Take years of experience in creating new-media advertising and make it available to startups

 Created a small company, and produced creative content for a variety of businesses

 Eight months of high-quality work with terrific, but too few, clients

 Profit and loss, business development